seetadev/Web3-Play-Physics/README.md

 # Web3-Play-Physics
-Learn Kinematics in a fun and an engaging manner using WRLDS iot ball, connected android app and Web3 eco-system tools powered by Chainlink VRF, Moralis, BNB, Covalent, Multichain and Near Protocol.
+Learn Kinematics in a fun and an engaging manner using WRLDS iot ball, connected android app, Aleo and XDC blockchain and Web3 eco-system tools.

+Features

+Multi Player Game: Interactive and easy way to learn physics.
+Real-time experience to teach kids various laws of motion, sound waves, or light.
+Physics is everywhere!

+Learning Together: Games and the activities are designed to involve children in different team buildling activities.
+WRLDS iot ball makes learning and fun lot more easier.

+Fun with Physics: Physics explains how things move and how different kinds of energy can affect these things.
+Once someone understands the rules of physics, it’s possible to understand how the whole universe works!

+We are using Aleo SDKs (Software Development Kit (SDK) for Zero-Knowledge Transactions) and Aleo high-level utilities in javascript to handle Accounts and Node connections in the browser (Aleo.js).

 Website: https://sites.google.com/view/play-physics-with-wrlds